Vol. III - Appendix F

 In 1911 William, Ruth and family were still at 12 Havelock Road, but 36 year old William is now a corporation gardener.
 William Albert Finch died in 16 November 1934 at 59 years old.
 Ruth Finch of 188 Victoria Drive, Eastbourne, widow died on 21 April 1958 at Leaf Hospital.
 Eastbourne.
 Probate was granted to Dorothy Ruth Watson, Mary Eleanor Jackson, both widows and John Fairall, farmer.

 David and Harriett's daughter Mary Fairall, then aged 36, was living at home with her parents at Dormers Farm in 1911.
 She married William Mepham in 1932 when she would have been around 57 years old, William was 9 years her senior.
+William had previously been married to Kate Bourner (1863 to 1930) who was the daughter of Peter Bourner (1843 to 1 August 1927) and Charlotte Wood (1844 to 1920) (see Appendix M).
+Charlotte was the sister of Caroline Wood who married John Henry Barton (Chapter 4).
 In 1939 William and Mary were living at Jubilee House, Hailsham where William was a retired farmer.
+William Mepham of Jubilee House, Magnum Down died on 1 February 1940.
+Probate was granted to Herbert Mepham, and Joseph Mepham, farmers (his sons) and Edwin Fritz Young, solicitor.
 Mary Mepham of Jubilee House, Magnum Down, Hailsham died on 5 August 1963 at All Saints Hospital.
 Eastbourne.
 Probate was granted to Joseph Fairall, farmer, Henry Fairall, retired farmer, Mary Jackson, widow and Violet Mary Mepham, married woman.

 David and Harriett's daughter Naomi Fairall married Charles William Reed in 1898 (Reg Gen Dec Qtr 1898 Hailsham 2b 253).
 In 1901 they were living at Tilley Cottage, Wartling where 25 year old Charles was a carter on a farm.
 In 1911 they were living at Mill Barn Cottage, Windmill Hill.
 Charles, aged 35 was a Waggoner and they had two sons